danielngira/personal-website/README.md

 ## Future Plans

--Make projects have pop-up windows that explain what they are in more depth -Make certificates in resume be clickable
+- Make projects have pop-up windows that explain what they are in more depth
+- Make certificates in resume be clickable
--Make a resume page and projects page with working urls -Style my table to look good
+- Make a resume page and projects page with working urls
+- Style my table to look good
--Beef up content on my homepage to be more appealing -Write content for my table
+- Beef up content on my homepage to be more appealing
+- Write content for my table
--Get images for my projects
+- Get images for my projects
--Write my resume and style it
+- Write my resume and style it
--Have a scroll bar on website
+- Have a scroll bar on website